status-im/infra-role-beacon-node-macos/README.md

 ## Beacon Node

-Starting or stopping a beacon node (called `load/unload` in launchd):
+Starting or stopping a beacon node:

 ```
 cd /Library/LaunchDaemons
 sudo launchctl unload status.beacon-node-mainnet-unstable.plist
 sudo launchctl load status.beacon-node-mainnet-unstable.plist
 ```

+Note that the launchd config has the `keepalive` value set to `true` and running `launchctl stop` will immediately restart the node process.

 There is no restart command in launchd.
 To restart the node run `unload` then `load`.